scoyoc/climateAnalyzeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The primary function of this package is to produce brief climate reports using temperature and precipitation data from National Park Service Co-op stations using RMarkdown (*.Rmd).
+The primary function of this R package is to produce brief climate reports using temperature and precipitation data from National Park Service Co-op stations using RMarkdown (*.Rmd).
-Currently a water year (Oct-Sep) and annual (Jan-Dec) reports have been developed and need to be tested more thoroughly.
+Currently a water year (Oct-Sep) and calendar year (Jan-Dec) reports have been developed.
+They currently need to be tested more thoroughly.

 This package also imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R.
 Currently  annual, monthly, and daily weather data and water balance models for Co-op stations are available.
+Again, these functions need some more testing but so far they are working well.
-The plan is to incorporate more data sets available on ClimateAnalyzer.org in the future.
+The plan is to include water balance summaries to the RMarkdown scripts and incorporate more data sets available on ClimateAnalyzer.org in the future.

 Version: 0.0.1